trufi-app/osm-public-transport-export/README.md

 | Santa Cruz | `npm run bolivia:santacruz` |
 | Accra | `npm run ghana:accra` |

-The files will be written to `examples/out/<city>/routes.geojson`.
+The GeoJSON file will be written to `examples/out/<city>/routes.geojson`.
 You can visualize the data with several tools such as [geojson.io](http://geojson.io/).

 ![example](/img/routes_geojson_cochabamba.jpg)